captainurist/captainurist.github.io/_posts/2022-01-22-Using-std-format-with-Qt.md

 ### Formatting via QDebug

-It could be nice if we could format any Qt type that provides an output operator into a `QDebug`.
+It would be nice if we could format any Qt type that provides an output operator into a `QDebug`.
 And it’s actually pretty straightforward to do:

 {% gist 7205097f993936d22115c53b9799c688 %}